 Q: Did Vanderbilt pay his workers fairly?

 A: By modern standards, no. Wages were low, and working conditions were often dangerous.
-However, compared to some of his contemporaries, his wages were sometimes marginally better, though this didn't translate to a comfortable living for most.
+On the flip side, compared to some of his contemporaries, his wages were sometimes marginally better, though this didn't translate to a comfortable living for most.

 Q: Were there any regulations protecting workers during Vanderbilt's time?